csexton/basicsofrubygems-showoff/nice/nice.md

 # Be overly clever

-obscure pop-culture references are the best
+.notes obscure pop-culture references are the best

+!SLIDE

+# Don't `require 'rubygems'`

 !SLIDE